 A person commits first degree criminal trespassing by:

 A person commits criminal trespass in the second degree by entering or remaining unlawfully on a nonresidential structure (which is any structure not used for residing in, this includes retail stores) or in any fenced commercial yard (which is a fenced in area around a commercial structure).
 Criminal trespassing in the second degree is a class 2 misdemeanor.

 A person commits criminal trespassing in the third degree by:

-The Phoenix criminal trespassing attorneys at the AZ Defenders pride themselves in finding any and all weaknesses to the prosecution’s case and utilizing the absolute best possible legal defenses to each and every one of our clients’ charges to ensure them the absolute best outcome.
-Over the years our attorneys have successfully utilized the following defenses to Criminal Trespass crimes:
+The Phoenix criminal trespassing attorneys at AZ Defenders pride themselves in finding any and all weaknesses to the prosecution’s case and utilizing the absolute best possible legal defenses to each and every one of our clients’ charges to ensure them the absolute best outcome.
+Over the years our attorneys have successfully utilized the following defenses to criminal trespass crimes:

-If you have been charged with first, second, or third-degree criminal trespassing in Phoenix, it is crucial to get an experienced criminal defense lawyer on your side without delay.
+If you have been charged with first, second, or third-degree criminal trespassing in Phoenix, it is crucial to get an experienced Phoenix criminal trespassing lawyer on your side without delay.
+A personalized defense strategy is your best hope of protecting yourself from the serious consequences that can come with a criminal trespass conviction.
+Our attorneys can review your specific case, gather the facts, build as strong a defense as possible and stand by your side throughout the criminal trial process.
+Speak to our attorneys right away if you are facing charges for criminal trespassing in Phoenix, AZ.
 Contact AZ Defenders today to schedule a free consultation.